geoctrl/modal/readme.md

 **Problem**: Angular-Bootstrap's modal is messy.
 Developers are required to use a controller/template system, which means if you want to modularize your component to be used in a modal (using a directive), you'd have to pass data through the modal `resolve`, include it in the controller `$scope`, then pass each variable into attributes on the directive element, and lastly, you'll need to handle them all again in the directive.
 Also, if you want to store your controller/template elsewhere and pass references in, the two aren't inherently paired (unlike directives).

-It uses a controller/template setup that requires separate dependencies to be setup and stored.
-The issue with this is that the controller and the template are not inherently paired.
-You're required to tell the modal service what controller and what template to use. **Messy.**

 **Solution**: This component uses directives instead.
 You explicitly declare the directive name, and the component is compiled inside the modal: